-I saw this blog idea the other day, and thought, 'what they heck,' I should write an introduction for prospective students and their parents.
+I saw this blog idea the other day, and thought, 'what the heck,' I should write an introduction for prospective students and their parents.
 So here it goes . . .

 I returned home that day and announced to my mother that I now knew what I wanted to do with my life: "I want to an Air Force General!"

-However, as I explained further to my mom, I knew that my uncle, Jerry Gill, had gone to "an military school where they pay you" -- that is, as I learned later, he graduated from the U.S. Air Force Academy.
+However, as I explained further to my mom, I knew that my uncle, Jerry Gill, had gone to "a military college where they pay you to go to school" -- that is, as I learned later, he graduated from the U.S. Air Force Academy.
 The more research I did, the more convinced I became that I needed to earn my commission through the Academy.

-I could spend hours sharing stories of my time at the Academy.
-It was full of great and valuable experience, that often kicked me in the butt.
+I could write hundreds of pages sharing stories of my time at the Academy.
+It was full of great and valuable experiences, that often kicked me in the butt.
 My best friends are also my classmates.
 I drove myself to succeed there, and I graduated in the top 25% of my class with Military Honors as a Squadron Commander of CS-37 and a Physics major.

 In November of 1987, after completing my Master's degree and attending Squadron Officer's School in Alabama, I arrived at USAFA joining one of my close friends and colleagues from the Test Squadron, Captain Bruce Acker.
 Bruce is a USAFA graduate, Class of 1981, who taught in the Aeronautical Engineering Department and continued his career in the U.S. Space Command.
 His final two assignment were as the Air Attaché in Malaysia and the Defense Attaché in Sweden, where he resides today.
 He is a retired Colonel.

 My three years on the faculty were some of my career best.
 I loved teaching, and my colleagues on the faculty were amazing.
-I worked closely with Captain Darren McKnight, PhD, conducting some research under his lead around orbital space debris created upon impacts of satellite platforms.
+I worked closely with Captain Darren McKnight, PhD, conducting some research under his lead modeling the dispersal patterns of orbital space debris created upon impacts of satellite platforms.
 Darren continues to be a leading expert around space operations and associated risks.
 I was also on the faculty with Captain Eileen Collins and Captain Susan Helms.
 Both excelled in their careers to become important Air Force leaders and NASA astronauts.
 Eileen piloted STS-63 and STS-84, and she commanded STS-114.
 She retired as an Air Force Colonel.
 On ISS Expedition 2, Susan (and Jim Voss) conducted an 8-hour and 56-minute spacewalk -- the longest spacewalk on record.
 She returned to the USAF after leaving NASA and ultimately became Lieutenant General Helms!

 As a Chinese proverb states, "A journey of a thousand miles begins with a single step."
 I hope that you will reach out to me soon to start your 'journey'!

 [ I would welcome a chance to discuss your goals and aspirations with you.
 I offer tailored coaching services to prepare you for the entire application process for all of the U.S. service academies and the different ROTC scholarships.
-Contact me at email@example.com and/or 503.515.7406 or complete my contact form on this website. ]
+Contact me at email@example.com, 503.515.7406 or complete my contact form on this website. ]